Vaishnavi-palegari/Snake-game-/README.md

-# smnake game using java
+# snake game using java